josedelrio85/grav_blog/README.md

 * In `eslintrc.json` file slint rules are setted.

 * Don't forget to run `npm install` when the project is started.
 You need to execute it in the folder where the `package.json` file is located.

+## Steps after deploying in prod environment

+* These are some steps to consider after deploying the project in prod environment

+In admin panel, go to `Configuration > Security` and add to `Whitelist Permissions` the value `admin.pages`